ChengwZhou/recommender-recall-and-rerank/README.md

 ## Procedures and Contributions:

-* Data preprocessing and feature engineering: Clean and prepare the dataset for analysis, identify relevant features, and potentially create new ones to improve model performance.
+* Data preprocessing and feature engineering: clean and prepare the dataset for analysis, identify relevant features, and potentially create new ones to improve model performance.

-* Exploratory Data Analysis (EDA): Analyze the dataset to gain insights into player performance trends and relationships between various features.
+* Exploratory Data Analysis (EDA): analyze the dataset to gain insights into player performance trends and relationships between various features.

 * Build Recall System: get co-visitation matrix from the training set.
 Return recall movie as candidates.